akukudala/world_development_explorer/wdx_analysis.md

 - **Regions Analyzed:** East Asia & Pacific
 - **Years considered:** 2010-2015

+The important analyzation factors are to find the answers for the below questions.
+* What are the leading countries in no education, primary and secondary education seperately?
+* How does the financial situation impacting the female education?
+* What position does East Asia & Pacific is in comparison with other regions?

 ## Female population (age 15-19) over the years 2010 to 2015 with No Education
 **Firstly, let us observe the female population with no education among various countries**